 Leverage also increases the risk of our being forced to precipitously liquidate our assets.
-See "-Our access to financing sources, which may not be available on favorable terms, or at all, may be limited, and our lenders and derivative counterparties may require us to post additional collateral.
-These circumstances may materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our shareholders" below.
+See "-Our access to financing sources may not be available on favorable terms, may be limited or completely shut off, and our lenders and derivative counterparties may require us to post additional collateral.
+These circumstances may materially adversely affect our business, financial condition and results of operations, and our ability to pay dividends to our shareholders."